wil0u/sql-ideb/README.md

 Initially, this project is a proof of concept realised by Mahfoud DJEDAINI in the context of his Phd.
 The original project is located at https://github.com/mdjedaini/ideb.
 It basacally allows the user to create new Interactive Database Exploration systems and compare them to analoguous systems that already exist within the benchmark.
 This comparison is done thanks to pre-defined or user defined metrics.
 The project has been built in the form of a java API that the user can use as he/she wants.
-In this modified version, the java API has been changed in order to take into account the SQL query evaluation.
+//The original support exploration are Olap, sequence of mdx queries In this modified version, the java API has been changed in order to support exploration in the form of SQL query.
 In other words, the modifications concern only a small part of this quite large project.
 A detail of the changes is described further in this documentation.

 ## Getting Started